markbirss/MeshCalc/README.md

 # Boot Image Required for Meshtatic

-Flash my other Ubuntu OS image for PicoCalc and then replace on boot.img https://github.com/markbirss/ubuntu_22.04.5_lts_picocalc
+Flash my other Ubuntu OS image for PicoCalc and then replace only boot.img https://github.com/markbirss/ubuntu_22.04.5_lts_picocalc

 Download Link